 With a growing focus on self-monitoring, the Vivoactive 4 provides tracking for stress, hydration, and respiration, as well as menstrual tracking.
-There seem to be a variety of useful applications, such as alarms, audio, and Garmin Pay.
+There seem to be various useful applications, such as alarms, audio, and Garmin Pay.

 All Garmin Fenix 6 GPS devices have an open water mode that can run an open water swimming algorithm, making them arguably the best open water swimming GPS watches.

-A satellite signal is lost while your arm is immersed in water; this algorithm smoothes this out and provides you with all of the navigational data gathering from your swim that you need.
+A satellite signal is lost while your arm is immersed in water; this algorithm smoothes this out and provides you with all of the navigational data gatherings from your swim that you need.

-When the GPS records your open water swim, you get all the stats you’d expect and some swimming-specific ones including average stroke rate, temperature, and heart rate, which when paired with other statistics provide you with a more complete picture of your open water swim.
+When the GPS records your open water swim, you get all the stats you’d expect and some swimming-specific ones, including average stroke rate, temperature, and heart rate, which, when paired with other statistics, provide you with a complete picture of your open water swim.

-The Garmin Fenix 6 series is water-resistant to 100 metres, making it one of the better smartwatches for swimming available today.
+The Garmin Fenix 6 series is water-resistant to 100 meters, making it one of the better smartwatches for swimming available today.

 If you like floating in open water, you’ll love this watch because it has a GPS and compass for navigation.